gbgabiola/progress/README.md

 In each folder, separated by courses, books, and others are my notes, related to what I'm studying, doing, or learning...

-## 2018
+## 2018 & 2019

 My goals are to
-- focus and be proficient with Python and JavaScript
+- focus and be proficient with frontend and backend of JavaScript
 - learn while building useful projects
 - increase my confidence and join the network of communications
 - learn more by contributing to an open source project